 Be sure to check out the December 2010 issue of Hacker Monthly featuring this article and much more.
 Special thanks to professional copywriter Dean Rieck for permission to share his concise and well written list.

-To those of you who are new to the blog… Welcome!
-To my loyal followers for their unwavering support and inspiration… Thank You!
-So tell me, what are your thoughts on technology and creativity?
+What are your thoughts on technology and creativity?
 How has one affected the other and what do you sense is happening?